jesperls/Spotify-together/README.md

 ```
 The server will start running on http://localhost:3000.

-### Step 4: Building and running the server as a babel webpack (optional)
+### Step 4: Building and running the server as a webpack (optional)
-1. Build the babel webpack:
+1. Build the webpack:
 ```
 npm run build
 ```
-2. Run the babel webpack:
+2. Run the webpack:
 ```
 npm run babel
 ```